pdelong42/whatzit-puzzle/README.md

    the data structures representing the pieces will already have the envelope shapes built-in (hard-coded, as it were).
-This is non ideal, and I'm not crazy about it; but it's a shortcut I'm taking for now, until I get around to writing logic which autmatically calcualtes the envelopes, given a piece as input.
+This is non ideal, and I'm not crazy about it; but it's a shortcut I'm taking for now, until I get around to writing logic which automatically calculates the envelopes, given a piece as input.

  - As the trial solutions are generated, the space to be filled will shrink while walking through any one particular trial solution.
 I